 Absolutely!
 You can make these mashed potatoes up to 3 days ahead of time.
 Simply store them in an airtight container in the refrigerator and toss them back into the Crockpot about 4 hours before it's time to serve.
 As I've said above, you will likely need to thin them with milk and melted butter as mashed potatoes get thicker when they sit.

 You can also freeze mashed potatoes.
 Again, store them in an airtight container, and they should stay fresh for 2-3 months.
 To serve, you'll need to let them thaw in the refrigerator overnight, and then you can heat on the stovetop or in the slow cooker (again, on low for 4 hours).

 Can you use an electric mixer to whip the potatoes?

-I guess you technically can, but it's going to make your potatoes gummy and weird.
+I guess you technically can, but it's going to make your potatoes have a gummy and weird texture as opposed to the fluffy and creamy texture the recipe intends.
 Yukon gold potatoes get nice and soft after cooking, and they are not hard to mash with a regular potato masher like this one.

 How do you store leftover Crockpot mashed potatoes?

-You can keep these potatoes in an airtight container in the refrigerator for up to 3 days.
-You will most likely need to add additional milk and/or melted butter to thin them when you want to reheat.
+You can keep these potatoes in an airtight container in the fridge for up to 3 days.
+You will most likely need to add additional milk and/or melted butter to thin them for reheating.
 Mashed potatoes get kind of thick and clumpy when they're kept in the refrigerator.
 This can't be helped.